nagilson/function-mgr/src/readme.txt

 * Instructions are only provided once on a new copy if the program does not have the ability to edit the System Regristry to check a system GUID and registry #.

-* This platform is for WINDOWS only.
+* This program is for WINDOWS only.